learning-zone/javascript-basics/README.md

 ```html
   <input type="button" value="Print" onclick="window.print()" />
 ```
-**Note:** In most browsers, it will block while the print dialog is open.
+*Note: In most browsers, it will block while the print dialog is open*.

 #### Q. What is the difference between uneval and eval?
 The `uneval` function returns the source of a given object; whereas the `eval` function does the opposite, by evaluating that source code in a different memory area.
 Let's see an example to clarify the difference,